Obstacles to Armed Intervention in Niger: Fragile Legal Framework, Regional Conflagration, and Divided West African Bloc

 “ECOWAS is playing its credibility here because it was relatively weak vis-à-vis the coups in Mali and Burkina Faso, it can no longer afford to be,” said General Dominique Trinquand, former chief of the French military mission to the United Nations, on the antenna of France 24.

-According to the newspaper Le Monde, nearly 50,000 soldiers could be mobilized within the ECOWAS countries including Nigeria, Senegal, Côte d’Ivoire and Benin.
+According to the newspaper Le Monde, nearly 50,000 soldiers might be mobilized within the ECOWAS countries including Nigeria, Senegal, Côte d’Ivoire and Benin.
 On the other hand, Chad, an important African military power and neighboring country of Niger, has already indicated that it will not participate in any intervention.

 N’Djamena “will never intervene militarily.
 We have always advocated dialogue.
 Chad is a facilitator”, declared, Sunday evening, Daoud Yaya Brahim, the Minister of Defense of this country which is not a member of the ECOWAS.